 Argentine port workers say to hold another 48-hour strike next week

-BUENOS AIRES, May 20 (Reuters) - Argentina's grains exports remained paralyzed on Thursday due to a strike by port workers pressing demands that their members be vaccinated against COVID-19, with the labor groups threatening another 48-hour work stoppage next week.
+BUENOS AIRES, May 20 (Reuters) - Argentina's grains exports remained paralyzed on Thursday due to a strike by port workers demanding to be vaccinated against COVID-19, with the labor groups threatening another 48-hour work stoppage next week.

-Argentina's Port and Maritime Activities chamber told Reuters that the strike had halted port activity.
+Argentina's Port and Maritime Activities chamber told Reuters the strike on Wednesday and Thursday had halted port activity.
+Industry leaders agree port workers should be protected from COVID-19, but Argentina's vaccination program has had a slow roll-out.

 After a meeting with government officials late on Wednesday, the unions issued a statement saying they would "continue the struggle to protect our health and are ready to call a new 48-hour strike starting at 00:00 hours on Wednesday May 26."